 This process is also described as “scope scanning and identification.”
 Then, the ideas generated are analyzed in terms of the costs and benefits associated with them.
 By analyzing the cost-benefits of all concepts, the most beneficial concept is ultimately chosen as a business venture.

-9. Preparing a Business Plan or Project Report
+13. Preparing a Business Plan or Project Report

-The entrepreneur prepares a statement called ‘business plan’ or ‘project report’ which he proposes to accept.
+The entrepreneur prepares a statement called a ‘business plan’ or ‘project report’ which he proposes to accept.
 In other words, business planning is a well-developed course of action created by the entrepreneur to achieve specific goals within a given time period.

 In this sense, a business plan is just like an operating document.
 It is not necessary to prepare a business plan, but it is very effective for the entrepreneur to establish his enterprise in an effective and efficient manner.